When to Perform CPR: 7 Key Situations You Should Know

 • Rigor Mortis or Decomposition: In situations where the victim is obviously deceased and has entered the stages of rigor mortis (stiffening of the body) or decomposition, attempting CPR is futile and not appropriate.

-• Terminal Illness with No Chance of Recovery: If the victim has a terminal illness and is in the final stages of life with no chance of recovery, it may be inappropriate to start CPR.
+• Terminal Illness with No Chance of Recovery: If the victim has a terminal illness and is in the final stages of life with no chance of recovery, it is inappropriate to start CPR.
 In such cases, medical professionals and family members should be consulted to make the best decision for the patient's comfort and dignity.

 Remember that CPR should be administered with care, and it's always recommended to call for professional medical assistance as soon as possible when someone is in distress.
 In situations of uncertainty, it's better to err on the side of caution and seek help from trained medical personnel.